-3. Materials and Methods: This should include exact method or observation or experiment.
+3. Materials and Methods: This should include the exact method or observation or experiment.
 If an apparatus is used, its manufacturer’s name and address should be given in parentheses.
-If a drug is used, its generic name, dose and route of administration must be given.
-Statistical method must be mentioned and specify any general computer program used.
+If a drug is used, its generic name, dose, and route of administration must be given.
+Statistical methods must be mentioned and specify any general computer program used.

 5. Discussion: This should emphasize the present findings and their differences or similarities with other work done in the field by other workers.
 Emphasize the new and important aspects of the study and the conclusions.